 Working with Campus Dining Services is more than just a paycheck, you're part of a team!

-To apply to Retail Markets and Cafés, Dining Centers and Catering
+To apply to Retail Markets, Cafés, Dining Centers and Catering

 Housing Facilities Services (HFS) offers some great full-time positions that are a perfect fit for students.
 Work begins in May and lasts until August, just in time for classes to start.
-All jobs pay $12.50 per hour.
+Starting pay is $13.00 per hour.
 The application opens in March and we'll be hiring for the jobs below.

 Work with a team to take down and setup bed lofts throughout the summer, prepare rooms for summer conferences and academic year residents.
 Inventory and organize parts and pieces in storage rooms.
 Assist maintenance or grounds with projects.